gkt12345/Namste-React/Ep12_Lets_Build_OurStore/readme.md

   - npm i -D @testing-library/jest-dom

-- `"watch-test": "jest --watch"` : Write this script in your `package.json` it will run your test automaticlly while you save file
+- `"watch-test": "jest --watch"` : Write this script in your `package.json` and `npm run watch-test` in terminal, it will run your test automaticlly while you save file